Masters in Addiction Counseling in Psychology

 LPCC Application

-- Inform your advisor that you are pursuing the LPC track, you will be taking more classes, and your internship credits and hours will increase.
+• Inform your advisor that you are pursuing the LPC courses, you will be taking more classes, and your internship credits and hours will increase.

-- Make sure that you save all of your course syllabi and course descriptions in a document if you will be applying for this track!
+• Make sure that you save all of your course syllabi and course descriptions in a document if you will be applying for this license!
 You will need this information for licensure.

 CSU has a spotless reputation for graduating all students who have been admitted into the Masters in Addiction Counseling in Psychology program.
 Many students secure employment before graduating from the program based on their expertise and passion for treating individuals facing addiction.
 Alumni of the program are some of the most revered in the field based on their specialized knowledge of addictions.